natanalt/zenit/format_book/src/introduction.md

 # Welcome!
 Welcome to the Data Format Book.
-This place will serve as a core of developer documentation of Zenit, talking about internals of BF2.
+This place will serve as a core of Zenit's developer documentation, mainly talking about internals of BF2.

-Right now there's nothing here, unfortunately.
+Unfortunately, there isn't much here right now.
 Content will arrive at some point!